WWE News: Current Champion Targeted By Online Hackers

 WWE superstars spend their days in the public eye, which also means that they catch the attention of some questionable people at times.
 There have been numerous examples of superstars having their private files accessed by hackers in recent years, and Asuka is the latest performer to reveal that her social media was almost illegally accessed.

-The Raw Women’s Champion took to Twitter on Thursday and revealed that hackers from Moscow and Qatar had tried to access her social media account.
+The Raw Women’s Champion took to Twitter on Thursday and revealed that hackers from Moscow and Qatar had tried to access her social media accounts.
 Asuka was understandably unhappy about the incident, but the hackers’ attempts appear to have been unsuccessful.

-As noted by Ringside News, Asuka has her own YouTube channel dedicated to video games and technology, and she is known to be very tech-savvy.
-If any WWE superstar has the capabilities of preventing herself from hacker attacks, it’s “The Empress of Tomorrow.”
+As noted by Ringside News, Asuka has her own YouTube channel dedicated to video games and technology, and she is known to be very tech savvy.
+If any WWE superstar has the ability to protect herself from hacker attacks, it could be “The Empress of Tomorrow.”

 The identity of the hackers is unknown at the time of this writing.
-It’s also highly likely that their IP addresses don’t represent their real locations, as there are ways of covering up this information.
-Only the hackers know why they wanted to access Asuka’s account, though in most cases where celebrities have their digital lives invaded by unknown parties, it’s to steal and leak information.
+It’s also somewhat unlikely that these IP addresses are easily traceable, as there are ways of altering this information.
+Only the hackers know why they wanted to access Asuka’s account — though in many cases wherein celebrities have their digital lives invaded by unknown parties, the hackers attempt to steal and leak information.

-Asuka’s tweet also suggests that she’d rather give the hackers a chance to stop on their own accord before she takes action against them.
+Asuka’s tweet also suggests that she’d rather give the hackers a chance to stop of their own accord before she takes action against them.
 It seems that she just wants to move on and put the situation behind her.

 Several of Asuka’s followers showed support for her tweet.
 One follower told the hackers that they “aren’t ready for Asuka,” while another claimed that she’d put them in an “Asuka lock.”